 Robert S. Miller joined Symantec’s board of directors in September 1994.
-He is the Chairman of the Board of American International Group, Inc. From February 2012 to 2013, he was the Chief Executive Officer of Hawker Beechcraft, Inc. Prior to Hawker Beechcraft, Miller served as Executive Chairman and Chief Executive Officer of Delphi Corporation.
+He is the President and CEO of International Automotive Components (IAC) Group.
+From July 2010 to June 2015, he was the Chairman of the Board of American International Group, Inc. From February 2012 to 2013, he was the Chief Executive Officer of Hawker Beechcraft, Inc. Prior to Hawker Beechcraft, Miller served as Executive Chairman and Chief Executive Officer of Delphi Corporation.
 Prior to joining Delphi, he served as non-executive Chairman of Federal-Mogul, Inc., an auto parts supplier based in Southfield, Michigan.

 Miller began his career in 1968 at Ford Motor Company, and worked for 11 years in a variety of assignments in the United States, Mexico, Australia, and Venezuela.
 In 1979, he joined Chrysler Corporation at the request of then-chairman Lee Iacocca and was an architect of the Loan Guarantee Act that included negotiations with 400 lenders and the U.S. government to secure the bailout of the troubled automaker.
 He remained at Chrysler for more than a decade, eventually serving as chief financial officer and vice chairman responsible for all staff activities, international automotive operations, and non-automotive operations such as Gulfstream Aerospace.